 Log aggregation results show that overall, smartphone users still spend relatively limited time using video services.

 To encourage more people to watch videos on smartphones, it's necessary to carefully overcome each hurdle.
-This includes not only environmental factors like data usage but also improving affinity for communication-focused devices through short-form content suited for smartphones, small-screen optimization, social media integration, and cultivating viewing habits.
+This includes not only environmental factors like data usage but also improving affinity for communication-focused devices through short-form content suited to smartphones, small-screen optimization, social media integration, and fostering viewing habits.
 On the other hand, we discovered that men in their teens and twenties represent a "new audience" well-adapted to smartphones.

 It's clear that PCs hold a relative advantage over smartphones for video viewing.
 Comparing only video service users, the average daily viewing time shows a gap of more than double, revealing that people tend to watch longer-form video content more leisurely on PCs.
 This is likely due to factors like the larger screen size compared to smartphones, relatively lower concerns about data costs, and the ability to watch comfortably in one's own room.

-Thus, it's important to recognize that even for the same video service, viewers' attitudes and desired content may differ significantly depending on the viewing device.
+Thus, it's important to recognize that even for the same video service, viewers' attitudes and desired content may differ depending on the viewing device.

-On the other hand, careful consideration is needed regarding whether PCs will remain the sole device fulfilling household video content viewing needs.
+On the other hand, careful consideration is needed regarding whether PCs will remain the sole device meeting household video content viewing needs.
 While PC penetration stands at 79.1% in households with two or more people, it has been stagnant in recent years (according to the Cabinet Office's "Consumer Trends Survey 2016").

 As the demographic accustomed to watching online videos on smartphones begins to desire "viewing online videos on a larger screen," the trend of the television set—the largest screen in the home—gaining attention as a device for watching online videos is likely to intensify.